sourcegraph/sourcegraph-public-snapshot/cmd/frontend/README.md

 </tr>
 </table>

+Native authentication and the different forms of SSO authentication are all mutually exclusive.
+Only one should be enabled for any given Sourcegraph Server instance.

 ### Session implementation

+#### Native and OIDC

+For native authentication and OIDC SSO, we use our own session implementation.
 We use the [gorilla/sessions](http://www.gorillatoolkit.org/pkg/sessions) library with a [Redis-backed store](https://github.com/boj/redistore).
 The session state is stored in Redis and an opaque "sg-session" cookie is stored in the user's browser.
 If `APP_URL` is HTTPS, the cookie is a secure cookie.
-The session state comprises an Actor struct and an expiry.
-The expiry is the session expiration date (taken from the SSO metadata or, for native auth, a few weeks from the session creation date).
+The session state (stored in Redis) comprises an Actor struct and an expiry.
+The expiry is the session expiration date (taken from the SSO metadata or, for native auth, 10 years from the session creation date).

+#### SAML session

+For SAML SSO, we use the session implementation provided by [github.com/crewjam/saml](https://github.com/crewjam/saml).
+The name of the cookie is still "sg-session", but the cookie value is a signed JWT that contains the SAML assertion.
+The third-party library is responsible for managing session expiration and re-authentication in a manner that is conformant to the SAML 2.0 spec.

+After the SAML library has verified and decoded the SAML session, we translate the SAML assertion to an Actor, which is then stored in the request context.
+The context Actor serves as the source of truth for user identity for the remainder of the request cycle (identically to the native and OIDC case).

 ### Actor struct